VM-Kumar/Parking-Lot-Management-System/README.md

 # Parking Lot Management System
 **Goal** : to design of a University Parking Lot to issue permits for different categories of users and to regulate violations.
-The description of design required is as follows:/ **Application Description**
+The description of design required is as follows:\
+**Application Description**
 The goal of this project is for you to develop a database application to help University Parking Services (UPS) manage the campus parking lots and its users.
 The UPS issues parking permits